-Welcome - Intro - About
+Sticky: Welcome - Intro - About

-Sticky: Jun.
-24th, 2022 12:48 pm![[personal profile]](https://www.dreamwidth.org/img/silk/identity/user.png)
+Jun.
+24th, 2022 12:48 pmWhat's it all about?

-Well, it started like this: We had a vocabulary workbook in school, and each week we'd have to do the exercises.
+Well, it started like this: We had a vocabulary workbook back when I was in high school, and each week we'd have to do the exercises.
 They included writing sentences using each word.
 I would write them about my favorite fandom characters, and I definitely memorized them better that way!
 It was a lot of fun.
 I've been wanting to work on expanding my vocab and I need a bit more structure than just posting to my journal, so I decided to create a community using my favorite subject -- fandom.
 If it sounds like fun, join in!

 ( More info under the cut... )